MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ---
 # Configure Azure MFA as authentication provider with AD FS

-If your organization is federated with Azure AD, you can use Azure Multi-Factor Authentication to secure AD FS resources, both on-premises and in the cloud.
+If your organization is federated with Azure AD, you can use Azure Multi-Factor Authentication (Azure MFA) to secure AD FS resources, both on-premises and in the cloud.
 Azure MFA enables you to eliminate passwords and provide a more secure way to authenticate.
 Starting with Windows Server 2016, you can now configure Azure MFA for primary authentication or use it as an additional authentication provider.

-Unlike with AD FS in Windows Server 2012 R2, the AD FS 2016 Azure MFA adapter integrates directly with Azure AD and does not require an on premises Azure MFA server.
-The Azure MFA adapter is built in to Windows Server 2016, and there is no need for additional installation.
+Unlike with AD FS in Windows Server 2012 R2, the AD FS 2016 Azure MFA adapter integrates directly with Azure AD and doesn't require an on premises Azure MFA server.
+The Azure MFA adapter is built in to Windows Server 2016, and there's no need for additional installation.

 ## Registering users for Azure MFA with AD FS

-AD FS does not support inline &#34;proof up&#34;, or registration of Azure MFA security verification information such as phone number or mobile app.
+AD FS doesn't support inline &#34;proof up&#34;, or registration of Azure MFA security verification information such as phone number or mobile app.
 This means users must get proofed up by visiting [https://account.activedirectory.windowsazure.com/Proofup.aspx](https://account.activedirectory.windowsazure.com/Proofup.aspx) prior to using Azure MFA to authenticate to AD FS applications.
-When a user who has not yet proofed up in Azure AD tries to authenticate with Azure MFA at AD FS, they will get an AD FS error.
+When a user who hasn't yet proofed up in Azure AD tries to authenticate with Azure MFA at AD FS, they'll get an AD FS error.
 As an AD FS administrator, you can customize this error experience to guide the user to the proofup page instead.
 You can do this using onload.js customization to detect the error message string within the AD FS page and show a new message to guide the users to visit [https://aka.ms/mfasetup](https://aka.ms/mfasetup), then re-attempt authentication.
 For detailed guidance see the "Customize the AD FS web page to guide users to register MFA verification methods" below in this article.

 >[!NOTE]
 > Previously, users were required to authenticate with MFA for registration (visiting [https://account.activedirectory.windowsazure.com/Proofup.aspx](https://account.activedirectory.windowsazure.com/Proofup.aspx), for example via the shortcut [https://aka.ms/mfasetup](https://aka.ms/mfasetup)).
-Now, an AD FS user who has not yet registered MFA verification information can access Azure AD&#34;s proofup page via the shortcut [https://aka.ms/mfasetup](https://aka.ms/mfasetup) using only primary authentication (such as Windows Integrated Authentication or username and password via the AD FS web pages).
+Now, an AD FS user who hasn't yet registered MFA verification information can access Azure AD&#34;s proofup page via the shortcut [https://aka.ms/mfasetup](https://aka.ms/mfasetup) using only primary authentication (such as Windows Integrated Authentication or username and password via the AD FS web pages).
 If the user has no verification methods configured, Azure AD will perform inline registration in which the user sees the message &#34;Your admin has required that you set up this account for additional security verification&#34;, and the user can then select to &#34;Set it up now&#34;.
 > Users who already have at least one MFA verification method configured will still be prompted to provide MFA when visiting the proofup page.

 ## Recommended deployment topologies